ablanco1950/Radar_RaDICaL_Simplified/README.md

 https://www.radartutorial.eu/10.processing/sp04.en.html

 https://moodoki.github.io/radical_sdk/ProjectBBoxExample.html
-It seems to be limited to detecting objects in radar photos and does not use radar signals.
+It seems to be limited to detecting objects in photos and does not use radar signals.
 In a similar way to that used in https://github.com/ablanco1950/Radar_Marine-Yolov11 wich uses photos of screen radar.
 Would be computer vision projects rather than signal processing